Oil paint

 How do I create an oil painting in multiple layers?

-The rule ""fat over lean"" (also read: flexible over less flexible) should be followed when building up a painting in multiple layers.
+The rule "fat over lean" (also read: flexible over less flexible) should be followed when building up a painting in multiple layers.
 The application of this rule is important for the adhesion of the paint layers to each other.
 The underlying layer must always be absorbent enough to allow the next layer of paint to adhere.

-In principle, any surface is suitable, provided it is prepared correctly.
 The most common surfaces are cotton, linen, synthetic fibre, (wooden) panels, cardboard and paper.
 The surfaces supplied by Talens are already prepared.
 There is a choice of cotton or linen stretched canvas, cotton, linen, cotton/rayon and polyester on rolls and canvas boards.
 Stretched canvas boards are available in many sizes, cotton, linen and mixed fibres on rolls in various qualities.

 I sometimes have a tube of oil paint where first some oil comes out, and then paint.
 Is this a bad thing?